chauff/cse1500-web-transcripts/Lecture-8.md

 <img src="http://mygame.nl/transferFunds?amount=1000&to=666" width="0" height="0" />
 ```

 If the victim access the website that is under the attacker's control (e.g. because the attacker send the victim an enticing email to access the URL), the browser downloads the HTML, parses it and starts rendering.
 It will automatically download the image without checking whether the `src` is actually an image.
-The transfer of funds will then take place, if the web application, the user it authenticated to, does not defend against a CSRF attack (this occurs when the web application cannot distinguish between a forged and legitimate request).
+The transfer of funds will then take place if the web application the user is authenticated to does not defend against a CSRF attack (This occurs when the web application cannot distinguish between a forged and legitimate request).

 #### :bangbang: NodeGoat